rei/rei-cedar-docs/docs/components/grid/README.md

 - Design mobile first:
     - Use the XS (≤ 768px) viewport width applicable to small devices like a phone
     - Start with a one column layout and add columns as needed
-- Apply responsive rules to the grid and its contained content at relevant breakpoints including S (≥ 768px) and M (≥ 998px).
+- Apply responsive rules to the grid and its contained content at relevant breakpoints including S (≥ 768px) and M (≥ 998px)
-- Complete and optimize the layout for the widest L (≥ 1232px) viewport width.
+- Complete and optimize the layout for the widest L (≥ 1232px) viewport width
-- Inspect responsive displays “in between” each breakpoint for how content responds across the fluid spectrum.
+- Inspect responsive displays “in between” each breakpoint for how content responds across the fluid spectrum

 ## Accessibility